kirklatslalom/dread/README.md

 ## Interaction

-Damage Potential:

-Enter a score based on the potential damage if a threat exploit occurs.
+Enter a score based on the potential damage if a threat exploit occurs for each of the following:
-Reproducibility:

-Enter a score based on how easy it is to reproduce the threat exploit.
-Exploitability:

-Enter a score based on the requirements to exploit the threat.
+1. Damage Potential
+2. Reproducibility
+3. Exploitability
-Affected Users:
+4. Affected Users

-Enter a score based on the number of users affected.
-Discoverability:

-Enter a score based on how easy it is to discover the threat.
+5. Discoverability

 The script will prompt you for scores in each category and then calculate the average DREAD risk score.